morey-ow/tlrc23-24/2023-2024 Records/meetings/2023-11-10/agenda.md

 ### 2 Call for interim TLC director

 ### 3 Kyle Anderson update on 'respecting religious differences' event request
+We finally got some basic details:
+Some professor showed an image of the prophet Mohammed, and this offended a student, and the student and professor could not resolve differences, and this issue is now at President's level.

 ### 4 Flyer for Dec 6th event by Jessica Williams
+Shebuti volunteered.
+Renu offered funding from NSF Grant.

 ### 5. Suggestion from Events next semester